elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

-* (number) Unix timestamp for when the Market was Finalized, as an unsigned 256-bit integer.
+* (string) Unix timestamp for when the Market was Finalized, as a stringified unsigned integer.

 ### augur.api.Market.getForkingMarket(p, callback)